puppetlabs/design-system/packages/react-components/source/react/library/table/Table.md

 ### Nested Data

-The `cellDataGetter` property on each column definition can be used to get nested or computed data from the data array.
+Use the `cellDataGetter` property on each column definition to get nested or computed data from the data array.
 The method should implement the following signature:

 ```js static
 function ({